 I am a 22 year old photographer from Toronto, Ontario.
-I will be moving to Vancouver, British Columbia in the fall of 2019.
-I will be accepting inquiries for photo sessions in Vancouver starting in October!
+I will be moving to Vancouver, British Columbia in August, 2019.
+I will be accepting inquiries for photo sessions in Vancouver starting in September!

 I have a Bachelor of Fine Arts in Photography Studies from Ryerson University and I have been in love with photography since I was a little kid!

 I focus on portrait, family and wedding photography and I absolutely love what I do.
 I'm enthusiastic, passionate and constantly smiling and laughing!
-I primarily shoot digitally, with new fine art work being shot on Medium Format film.
+I primarily shoot digitally, however my fine art work tends to be shot on Medium Format film.

 It is important to me that my clients know that I am very passionate about human rights.
 I promise to provide a safe and warm environment no matter where we are shooting!